DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-2-user-research.md

 We will also be conducting testing on the following:

-- advanced filters,
+- advanced filters
-- start date filter,
+- start date filter
-- locations marked as ‘not listed yet’,
+- locations marked as ‘not listed yet’
-- about this course section,
+- about this course section
-- provider performance.
+- provider performance